electron-vite/vite-plugin-electron/README.md

   entry?: import('vite').LibraryOptions['entry']
   vite?: import('vite').InlineConfig
   /**
-   * Triggered when Vite is built every time.
+   * Triggered when Vite is built every time -- `vite serve` command only.
    *
    * If this `onstart` is passed, Electron App will not start automatically.
    * However, you can start Electroo App via `startup` function.
    */
   onstart?: (this: import('rollup').PluginContext, options: {
     /**
-     * Electron App startup function
+     * Electron App startup function.
+     * It will mount the Electron App child-process to `process.electronApp`.
      * @param argv default value `['.', '--no-sandbox']` */
     startup: (argv?: string[]) => Promise<void>